SheepTester/uxdy/README.md

 Map image was made with [this tool](https://sheeptester.github.io/words-go-here/misc/ucsd-map.html) (zoom 17, x: -6 to 5, y: -6 to 4)

+Current uses:

+- **Checking when a classroom is available.** Does RWAC 0935 have classes in it?
+When are they?
+- **Finding ongoing lectures nearby to crash.** I'm sitting in the Jeannie studying as the next lecture comes in.
+What course is it for?

+Planned uses:

+- **Finding available classrooms during a specific time.** Spencer is available to teach juggling at 3 pm.
+What classroom can he teach it in?
+(Feature: changing the "current" time.)
+- **Finding buildings by their code on the map.** Where is RECGM?
+(Feature: search buildings by code.)
+- **Finding what classes are taught by a professor this quarter.** What classes is Sworder teaching next quarter?
+(Feature: search sections by professor.)
+- **Looking up the lecture location for a class.** I'll crash ECE 100.
+Where is it?
+I'm too lazy to sign into WebReg, and searching up courses on there is slow.
+(Feature: search courses by course code, list meeting times/locations for a course.)

 Features to add:

 - Scrape data from schedule of classes rather than WebReg (so it doesn't require authentication)
 - Search by professor and course code
 - Set current time so can see what classrooms are available at a given date/time
+- Use Pacific Time regardless of browser time zone